 The price follows the business.
 In the short term it’s a voting machine… a popularity contest.
 But, in the longer term (I think 3-5 years) it becomes a weighing machine.
 How heavy is the business?
 Does it have substance?
 Can it be displaced easily?
 Vaporize easily?
 How strong is it?

-I take time to write in order to clarify my thinking.
+I write to clarify my thinking.
 What exactly are we trying to accomplish?
 Who are our customers?
 What do they value?
-Can we deliver something to them at less cost/price than their value?
+Can we deliver something to them at a lower price than the value they derive?
 Can we assemble that value at less cost than we charge?
-And thereby generate a profit for the owners, too?
-Can we repeat this at scale and attract future teammates?
+Can we repeat this experience for a large enough group of customer to attract future teammates?
 What prevents it from compounding?
 How is it ruined?
 Is there a better way?
 How do we improve?

 In 2021 I began tracking my reading-writing combination as a key performance indicator for our marketable security business unit within Little Engine Ventures.
 The more annual reports I read, the more I wrote about the companies.
-The more I wrote about the companies the greater my conviction became regarding the appropriate price to pay for the company.
-And, to make matters even more poignant, my actions were sharper on the companies where I had conviction.
-And the actions worked.
-Where I didn’t have adequate reading-writing time, I made smaller investments that performed worse.
-I could go back over 5 years of data and prove this out by every investment.
+The more I wrote about the companies the greater my conviction regarding an appropriate price to pay for ownership in the company.
+After a cursory measure of my notes versus trades (lots more notes versus trades) over the last five years I could see some things jump out.
+Where I had more writing, I had read more.
+Where I had more writing, my actions were sized appropriately and conducted in timely manner.
+This coincided with the companies where I had conviction, regardless of whether we owned them prior to the decision or going into the decision.
+And, the actions (purchase or sale) ultimately worked in a super majority of situations.
+Where I didn’t have adequate reading and writing, I made smaller investments and they usually performed worse (I have gotten lucky more than once.)

-Next, I set about a brute force effort in 2021.
+For 2021 I established a a brute force effort.
 I would pick an industry of great interest and just power through annual reports, one-by-one, reading at least one by every company.
 If it wasn’t crap, I would read additional years of reports.
-If I sort of “fell in love” I’d read back even further.
+If I “fell in love” I’d read back even further.
 Result?
 I got about 60% through all companies in a single industry in one year.
+As of this publication I’m approaching 70%.
 I fell in love with two companies… neither of which I bought stock in yet.
 One of the two I was broadly aware of, but not intimately aware of.
 The second one I had never heard of, and would guess 99% of financial professionals have never heard of it… as it’s small and controlled by a single family.
 Anyways, I didn’t set out to find these two companies.
-I was just interested and wanted to learn.
+I was just interested in the industry and wanted to learn.
 I read.
 And I wrote my notes as I went along.
 Patterns emerged… and many of those patterns are sickening fact-obfuscating generalities.
 The really sharp leaders have clear writing that punches hard.